Godwin-Ani/Godwin-Ani/README.md

 - Solving all those research problems with computational skills.
 - My PhD in the nearest future.
 - Machine learning and omics data analysis.
-- My back-end skills in django.
+- My back-end skills with django.
 - How to get married with Computational biology one day 💏💍.
 - 📫 you can reach me at aniigodwinn@gmail.com
 - and smile, you're beautiful☺.